-- Small evening seminars are supervised by our licensed, experienced instructor, Jeremy Ware, LCSW, M.Ed., and taught by licensed clinicians with a professional education background and/or expertise in a specific field.
+- Small evening seminars led by expert academic advisors and/or licensed clinicians with a professional education background and/or expertise in a specific field.

-- These unique courses are intended to provide all aspects of matriculated coursework without high-stakes pressure and are not for college credit.
-They offer the skill-building required for successful college class engagement and completion.
+- Courses provide all aspects of matriculated coursework without the high-stakes pressure, offering the skill-building required for successful college class engagement and completion.

-- The Dorm U is available on a first-come, first-served basis to any clients with a goal of furthering their education currently enrolled at our New York City location.
+- The Dorm U is available on a first-come, first-served basis to any clients with a goal of furthering their education.